Feline Lower Urinary Tract Disease (FLUTD) in cats

 Life expectancy

 Symptoms usually resolve within 7 days without treatment where no cause of FLUTD is identified.
 However, idiopathic cat urinary tract infection usually recurs within 12 months in approximately half of the cats that experience spontaneous remission, and multiple recurrences are possible.
+For cats with recurrent FLUTD it is important to have an ongoing pro-active approach to triggers by managing the cat’s environment, and other therapies such as behaviour medications to manage stress and dietary manipulation can help.

 Treatment for FLUTD in cats

 The key to successful treatment of FLUTD lies in the vet’s ability to accurately determine any underlying cause.
 Where a cat urinary tract infection is the underlying cause, often little more than antibiotics are required resolve the problem.
-In cases of identified bladder obstructions, surgery may be required.
+In cases of identified urethral obstructions, surgery may be required.
 Dietary changes may also be implemented to prevent future episodes of stone formation.

 Unfortunately, more than half of cats with symptoms such as frequent urination and bloody urine will have no identifiable cause despite extensive diagnostic testing.
 Since optimal treatment of these diseases is specific to the underlying cause, idiopathic cases can be a challenge to treat.

-Treatment options include
+Treatment options include:

-• Dietary changes – Some cases of FLUTD can be partially managed with a prescription diet:
+3. Dietary changes – Some cases of FLUTD can be partially managed with a prescription diet:

 • A wet/canned food only diet, to reduce the concentration of urine, as diluted urine is less likely to irritate the bladder lining.